 The interior of this 2 horse living quarters trailer includes individual fans for better airflow, an on-board camera system, synthetic Rumber flooring, large drop-down windows, leak-proof SafeBump roof, and an insulated horse area to maintain a safe temperature year round.

-Once the blueprint was finalized, it was time for Brad’s team to get to work.
-The initial stages of construction involved building the actual structure of the trailer including the chassis, walls, roof, and outfitting the horse area.
+Once the horse trailer blueprint was finalized, it was time for Brad’s team to get to work.
+The initial stages of construction involved building the actual structure of the trailer, including the chassis, walls, roof, and outfitting the horse area.
 At this point, the trailer would be fit to haul horses safely, but the living quarters area was just an empty shell of space without any furniture or appliances.

 Every trailer that we design starts with a detailed blueprint of the floorplan.
 In this drawing, you can see a horse loading from the side ramp into a rear-facing stall.
 Also notice the bathroom with its corner shower stall, kitchen area, and slide out dinette on the right side of the image.

 Before the living quarters are installed, we send a round of photos to the client for them to approve of the basic shell design and finished horse area.